memfault/interrupt/_drafts/writing-a-bootloader-from-scratch.md

 ```

 > Note that the bootloader *must* deinitialize the serial peripheral before
-> stating the app, or you’ll have a hard time trying to initialize it again.
+> starting the app, or you’ll have a hard time trying to initialize it again.

  You can compile both these programs and load the resulting elf files with `gdb`
 which will put them at the correct address.
 However, the more convenient thing